altocodenl/cell/vibey.md

 - The LLM asks for it and I need to authorize it.
 I authorize it once.
 - The diff is applied.
 I can see it with a green background.

-Known bugs to fix:
-- When I'm in a doc and I go to a dialog, the contents of the doc are in the box on the dialog.

 Flow #2:

 - I appear on the Docs tab